 - Install Cookie Consent Banner

-If you go now to to your page and open the browser console and type “dataLayer”, you should see something like that:
+If you go now to to your page and open the browser console and type dataLayer.
+Search for the event beautiful_cookie_consent_initialized.
+It should look something like this:

 Configure Google Tag Manager